Welcome to C Programming

-C++ is one of the most widely used programming languages, known for its performance and versatility.
-Setting up a C++ development environment is straightforward, with options available for all major operating systems.
+C is one of the most influential programming languages, known for its efficiency and close-to-hardware capabilities.
+Setting up a C development environment is straightforward and works on all major operating systems.

 -